Study in New Zealand

 - The length of ELICOS depends upon the student’s level of English as well as whether if he or she wants to continue with another course available at Swinburne.

 - It is one of the countries to have seen frequent growth in the international students’ numbers.

-- Studying here gets awesome exposure of the country while gaining best of education.
+- Studying here gets awesome exposure to the country while gaining the best of education.

 - Living and paying tuition fee is less in comparison to other countries

 - The students with less IELTS score can also get easy admission to the leading universities of New Zealand.